Development of Multilayered Tissue-Engineered Skin Construct.

 With the current treatment options, we can face some clinical situation of delayed or non healing or even death due to secondary complications.

 What is your approach to meet the need?

 We aim at establishing a three dimensional skin construct in our lab that is based on the patient’s cells.
 This construct can be transferred to the patient in a suitable timeframe to enhance the healing process.

 How will this improve Sweden´s capabilities within ATMPs?

 Establishing this construct according to the good manufacturing process guidelines would provide a novel advanced therapy for patients with skin defects.

-For more information on this Project please Contact Folke SjÃ¶berg
+For more information on this Project contact Folke SjÃ¶berg